nus-cs2103-AY2021S1/ip/docs/README.md

 **Command:**

-- update '<index of task you want to update>'
+- update '<index of task you want to update>' '<date or desc>' '<new duedate or new description>'
-- update desc/date '<new task description/new task date>'

 **Usage:**

-    update 2
-    update desc do pullups
+        update 2 desc go on a date

 **Expected outcome:**

-        This is the current task:
+        This task:
         [D][✓] bench 2 plates (by: 12 Dec 2020)
-        Ok tell me what to update!

-        This task has been updated!
+        has been updated to this task:
-        [D][✓] do pullups (by: 12 Dec 2020)
+        [D][✓] go on a date (by: 12 Dec 2020)

 ---